solodev/cloud-documentation/src/services/Add Service/index.md

 # Add Service

-Adding a service in Solodev Cloud is a simple process, and can be completed in minutes by following the steps below.
+Adding a service in Solodev Cloud is a simple process and can be completed in minutes by following the steps below.

 <img src="../../../images/addservice.jpg" alt="addservice" style="width: 100%; display: block"></a>